X-Men (film series): Timeline

+The events of the films are conventionally placed into two main "timelines".
+The "original" timeline begins with X-Men Origins: Wolverine (though multiple events in this film would be retconned or contradicted in others released afterward) and moving through X-Men: First Class, the original trilogy and The Wolverine until the dystopian setting of X-Men: Days of Future Past.
+Starting from that film's ending, a "new" timeline is created, with the proceeding prequel films X-Men: Apocalypse and Dark Phoenix showing events differently than what was established before.

-The events of the films are separated into two "timelines"; the original timeline and the new timeline.
-The setting of Logan was initially implied by Hugh Jackman to be set in an alternate timeline and not following the prequel films, before director James Mangold stated that it was related; Marvel later officially classified the film as a separate universe from the film series in the Official Handbook of the Marvel Universe A-Z. Within the Marvel multiverse, the original timeline was officially designated as Earth-10005, the events of Deadpool 2 as Earth-41633, the events of Logan as Earth-17315, while the new timeline, consisting of the prequel films, Deadpool and The New Mutants remains undesignated.
+The setting of Logan was initially implied by Hugh Jackman to be set in an alternate timeline and not following the prequel films, before director James Mangold stated that it was related; Marvel later officially classified the film as a separate universe from the film series in the Official Handbook of the Marvel Universe A-Z. Despite this, Deadpool & Wolverine treats Logan and the other Deadpool films as part of the X-Men film series timeline with most of the films existing within the same universe, designated again as Earth-10005.